opulencephp/docs/views.md

 echo $compiler->compile($template); // "Hello, Mr Schwarzenegger.  {{I am escaped}}! {{!Me too!}}. {%So am I%}."
 ```

-## Custom Tags
+## Custom Tag Delimiters
-Want to use a custom character/string for the tags?
+Want to use a custom character/string for the tag delimiters?
 Easy!
 Just specify it in the `Template` object like so:
 ##### Template
 ```
 ^^name$$ ++food--